-Strategies to achieve Goal 3 are delivered primarily through FII's Wood First program, which works to position B.C. as a leader in using innovative forest products and building systems.
-An independent Wood First Advisory Committee, made up of senior industry executives, will continue to provide strategic guidance on program implementation priorities.
-To effectively deliver its Wood First mandate, FII relies on existing research and partners with service delivery organizations, promoting integrated planning and coordinated delivery of program activities and initiatives.
+Strategies incorporated under Objective 3.1 are delivered primarily through FII's Wood First program, which works to position B.C. as a leader in using innovative forest products and building systems by delivering promotional, research, educational and capacity-building initiatives throughout the province.
+An independent Wood First Advisory Committee, made up of senior industry executives, provides strategic guidance on program implementation priorities.
+To effectively deliver its Wood First mandate, FII relies on existing research and partners extensively with service delivery organizations, promoting integrated planning and coordinated delivery of program activities and initiatives.

-- Advance innovation through research and product development. - Reduce barriers to wood use. - Educate professionals on opportunities to utilize and innovate with wood. - Promote B.C.'s wood species, wood products and the benefits of building with wood. - Advance the competitiveness of B.C.'s value-added wood sector.
+- Support applied research and development for new products and systems. - Reduce barriers to wood use through assessment of regulatory, manufacturing, construction and building performance opportunities. - Educate professionals on opportunities to utilize and innovate with wood. - Promote B.C.'s wood species, wood products and the benefits of building with wood. - Advance the competitiveness of B.C.'s value-added wood industries and the sector's ability to pursue emerging opportunities.